dxos/dxos/docs/docs/specs/v0/composer-framework.md

 ## Definitions

-- **Application**: An application built with this framework which can use Surfaces to render components "dynamically" and provides a specific context to all nested components allowing them to access `application state` and list of `loaded plugins`.
+- **Surface**: A way of delegating the concrete presentation of a piece of UI to external plugins.
+A surface is a React component which accepts a data context (datum), a set of plugins, and other props which are used to resolve and instantiate concrete components to 'fulfill' that surface.
+Some surfaces render one component at a time, others can render more than one with a specific layout rule (i.e. arranging them horizontally or vertically).
-- **Component**: A regular react component which can rely on a specific application context while inside the application.
+- **Component**: A regular react component.
 Components are free to nest as many Surfaces within them as necessary.
-- **Surface**: A way of delegating the concrete presentation of a piece of UI to external plugins.
-A surface accepts a data context, a set of plugins, and other props which are used to resolve and instantiate concrete components to 'fulfill' that surface.
-Some surfaces render one component at a time, others can render more than one with a specific layout rule (i.e. stacking them horizontally or vertically).
+- **Application**: A component which can assume it owns the whole screen.
-- **Plugin**: A unit of containment, modularization, and distribution of external/modular functionality that can be dynamically installed into an application (at build time, and later at runtime).
-Plugins provide things like components and other data to the application.
+- **Plugin**: A unit of containment of modular functionality that can be statically compiled into an application (in later versions, loaded dynamically).
+Plugins provide things like components and other data to the Application.
-- **Shell**: The HALO button and generic UI for join and space management flows that appear in popups overtop the main application and hosted in the vault iframe.
-A subset of the vault UI surface that is restricted to the calling application that saves developers the cost of implementing boilerplate UI flows for space and identity management.
+- **Shell**: The HALO button and generic UI for join flows and space management that appear in popups overtop the main application and hosted in the vault iframe.
+It is a subset of the vault UI surface that is restricted to the calling application.
-- **Chrome**: All the UI of an application that is not (but surrounds) the user generated content itself. (e.g.: buttons, toolbars, sidebar affordances, dividers, drag handles, ... etc.)
+- **Chrome**: All the UI of an application that is not user-generated content. (e.g.: buttons, toolbars, sidebar affordances, dividers, drag handles, ... etc.).
-- **Vault**: HALO universal PWA which stores identity and data
+- **Vault**: HALO universal PWA which stores identity and data.
-- **Stack**: A user experience paradigm (component) which enables editing columns of mixed content with arbitrary (extensible) content types.
+- **Stack**: A component which enables editing columns of mixed content with arbitrary (extensible) content types.
 A key feature is the draggability of stack elements to re-order them.

 ## Non-definitions